nerboda/easy_breadcrumbs/README.md

 ## Usage

+### Step 1

 If you're building a classic style Sinatra app, simply add this line to your sinatra application file:

     require "easy_breadcrumbs"

-ATTENTION: If you're building a modular style Sinatra app, you'll also need to explicitly register the module within your application.
+If you're building a modular style Sinatra app, you'll also need to explicitly register the module within your application.

     class HelloApp < Sinatra::Base
       helpers Sinatra::EasyBreadcrumbs